xvitaly/ecasbot/README.md

 [![GitHub issues](https://img.shields.io/github/issues/xvitaly/ecasbot.svg?label=issues&maxAge=60)](https://github.com/xvitaly/ecasbot/issues)
 ---

-EC AntiSpam bot for [Telegram](https://telegram.org/) messenger will block all multimedia messages and links from new users, block chinese bots and users who added them in supergroups.
+EC AntiSpam bot for [Telegram](https://telegram.org/) messenger will block all multimedia messages and links from new users, some common spam bots and users who added them to super-groups.

 # License
 GNU General Public License version 3.
 You can find it here: [LICENSE](LICENSE).
 External libraries can use another licenses, compatible with GNU GPLv3.